The Best Time to Visit Tokyo (And the Worst — From a Travel Advisor)

 July is Tokyo's hottest, most humid month, and the heat is the kind that drains you within an hour of being outside.
 Air conditioning everywhere helps, but moving between locations is brutal.

 The reason to come anyway: festival season.
-Sumida River Fireworks, Mitama Matsuri, and dozens of neighborhood matsuri (festivals) make July a culturally rich month.
+Sumida River Fireworks, Mitama Matsuri, and dozens of neighborhood matsuri make July a culturally rich month.
 If you want the "real Japan" feeling and you tolerate heat well, this can be a memorable trip.

 If you wilt in heat, skip it.